Learn the basics about classifying a new worker as an employee or an independent contractor.

 Here are some helpful guidelines:

-If your worker is an employee, an employer must:
+If your worker is an employee, you must:

-- Withhold payroll taxes like income and Social Security taxes.
+- Withhold payroll taxes like income, Social Security taxes, and Medicare taxes.

 - Match the employee's Social Security and Medicare taxes.